Fast Map Union and Local Instances Through Instance Types

 makes it possible to define effects of the form

-over a set of effects r
+Member Effect r over a set of effects r.
+The

 issue here is that, unlike mtl, Polysemy allows